 Cinco de Mayo: Partying in Español

 Mariachi, colors, flags, and, of course, food.
 Those of us who live in the United States and miss our country, Mexico, see Cinco de Mayo as a great reason to meet people and celebrate our culture.
 And although nobody celebrates it in Mexico, except in school ceremonies, it’s still an excellent reason to party.
-Just because we’re all quarantining, doesn’t mean you can’t have a fiesta at home!
-This year, consider throwing a virtual party with your friends and family.
+This year, consider throwing an outdoor or virtual party with your friends and family.

 If you’re celebrating Cinco de Mayo party this year, you may be in charge of buying various Mexican decorations, snacks, and dishes.
 Here’s a tip: break away from the nacho cheddar cheese today and try something new.

 And what about managing our diabetes?
 Don’t worry, diabetes is also invited to your fiesta on May 5th.
 Here we’re sharing three simple Mexican dishes that won’t interfere with your blood sugar management and will make you look like a great host who knows about Mexican tradition.

 - 1/2 finely chopped onion

 - 1 chile Serrano (Too spicy?
 Use jalapeño instead!)